jcorry/nmap-scan-api/readme.md

 prevent the user from ever successfully uploading that file.

 I've never seen nmap data before today but found a Go package used for parsing nmap XML files.
 The author clearly knows way more than me about nmap data structures so I am going to use their parser and model my app around their structs.
+I used the XML data format from the available files because it was the first I found suitable tools for parsing it.

 [parser](https://godoc.org/github.com/tomsteele/go-nmap)